NearNodeFlash/NearNodeFlash.github.io/docs/guides/ha-cluster/readme.md

 ```
 #### Build

-Refer to the NNF.md file at the root directory of the fence-agents repository
+Refer to the `NNF.md file` at the root directory of the fence-agents repository.

 #### Setup
 Configure the NNF agent with the following parameters: